adobe/aio-lib-core-networking/README.md

 // this will use the passed in proxy settings. only proxyUrl is required proxyFetch = createFetch({ proxyUrl: 'http://my.proxy:8080', username: 'admin', password: 'secret' })

-// if the proxy settings are not passed in, or not available in the config, it falls back to a simple fetch const simpleFetch = createFetch()
+// if the proxy settings are not passed in, and not available in the config, it falls back to a simple fetch const simpleFetch = createFetch()
 ```